Aquatic Invasive Species

 The Discovery Center is committed to helping stop the spread of AIS through partnerships with local and state agencies.
-Use the links below to learn more about our partnerships and what you can do to help!
-We appreciate your help in keeping our lakes beautiful for future generations!
+Use the links below to learn more about our partnerships and what you can do to help.
+We appreciate your commitment in keeping our lakes beautiful for future generations!

 What can you do to help?

-Get help with identification: We are always willing to identify any suspected AIS you may find.
-Bring samples in to the Discovery Center or email a photograph with the location where you found it along with your contact information.
+We are always willing to identify any suspected AIS you may find.
+Bring samples in to the Discovery Center or email a photograph with the location where you found it, along with your contact information.